 Due to the nature of the project, the process work isn’t public.
 This post is instead dedicated to general reflections from building a product from concept to launch.

-During the summer of 2014, I was hired by Gannett, a large media holdings company that owns USA Today, for their pilot Entrepreneurs In-Residence program.
+During the summer of 2014, I was hired by Gannett, a large media holdings company that owns USA Today, for their pilot Fellows In-Residence program.
 I was placed in a team of four people, and our goal was to come up with a brand new product concept for millennials, support it with a prototype, business plan, and research, and pitch it to the company’s executives.

 We ended up pitching a mobile networking app concept called Favour, a product that was centered around getting and making introductions for new contacts.
 The executives found our vision and product promising, and we got approved for further development towards an initial launch.
 Our team worked remotely with a development firm and launched February 2015.